Mrrvm/os_lusiadas_2/content/dump.md

 rolando vazquez

 gloria wekker white innocence

+https://amysuowu.net/ - how to coordinate? shapeshifty project Reinhart - how to coordinate?
 ## ideas

 A broken stanza from _Os Lusíadas_ mutated each time by Creole grammar